Steph Curry Injury History (2026 Update): From the Beginning

 Injuries From the Beginning

-Steph Curry made his debut in the NBA in June 2009.
+Steph Curry was drafted in June 2009 and made his NBA regular-season debut in October 2009.
 He appeared in 80 games during his 2009-2010 season and he seemed to be off to a brilliant start.
-Not only was he showcasing his amazing talent during his rookie season, but December 2010 saw the first of his injuries.
+Not only was he showcasing his amazing talent during his rookie season, but December 2010 saw the first of his major NBA ankle injuries.

 He managed to roll his right ankle without anyone being around him.
 Deemed as a fluke, the injury happened without Curry chasing anyone, tripping over anyone else or encountering any obstacle.